Helen Milby, Founder and Board Chair

 A veteran of four presidential campaigns, Gilberto most recently led the National Latino Presidential Campaign for the Democratic National Committee (DNC) in 2000.
 Other roles include twice serving as the DNC regional field director, in addition to his role as DNC director of the Office of Voter Participation under the late Chairman Ron Brown.
 Gilberto has run statewide campaigns in Texas.
 When he began, he was one of the first Hispanics to do so.
 When he was director of Communications for the Southwest Voter Registration Education Project, he led one of the most successful voter registration and education groups in the Southwest.

-Leslie Pollner is a senior policy advisor in the firm's Public Policy & Regulation Group.
+Leslie Pollner is a senior policy advisor in Holland & Knight's Public Policy & Regulation Group.
 Ms. Pollner focuses on several key industries, including transportation, economic development and housing.
 Her extensive experience in government at both the federal and local level allows her to help clients develop innovative solutions and advocacy strategies to achieve results.

 Prior to joining the firm, Ms. Pollner was the deputy mayor for federal affairs in Los Angeles under Mayor Antonio Villaraigosa.
 She led the city of Los Angeles' office in Washington, D.C., directed its federal advocacy efforts, and managed lobbying teams at the Los Angeles port, airport and public utilities commissions.
 Ms. Pollner was also the principal liaison with the U.S. Conference of Mayors while Mayor Villaraigosa was the president of the organization and worked with mayors across the country on key issues, including building a coalition to support the transportation reauthorization bill.